Anas-Zaki/Retention-Radar-Telecom-Customer-Insights/README.md

 ## 📝 Overview

 This project demonstrates an end-to-end data science pipeline using Python and Power BI.
 From data preprocessing and model training to insightful visual storytelling, this collaborative effort showcases how a dataset can be transformed into valuable business insights.
-The project was executed by **Team A** consisting of three members: Mahesh Mahto, Ashwin Kumar, and Anas Zaki.
+The project was executed by **Analytics Alley** consisting of three members: Mahesh Mahto, Ashwin Kumar, and Anas Zaki.

 ---